intel-analytics/BigDL-2.x/pyzoo/zoo/chronos/examples/distributed/README.md

 * `--cores` The number of cpu cores you want to use on each node.
 You can change it depending on your own cluster setting.
 * `--epochs` Max number of epochs to train in each trial.
 Default to be 2.
 * `--workers_per_node` the number of worker you want to use.The value defaults to 1.
 The param is only effective when distributed is set to True.
+* `--num_workers` The number of workers to be used in the cluster.
+You can change it depending on your own cluster setting.
+Default to be 1.